ArsamAryandoust/ActiveLearning/readme.md

-    WARNING:tensorflow:Compiled the loaded model, but the compiled metrics have yet to be built. `model.compile_metrics` will be empty until you train or evaluate the model.

 ### 2.4 Testing

 We calculate the prediction error of our trained model on all available datasets and plot exemplar predictons for each of these.
 The x-axis of each plot describes the 15-min time steps into the future from a given time stamp, and the y-axis the corresponding electric consumption of a given building at these times in kW/kWh.